 Students desiring to seek employment in management in the salon industry will benefit from the additional education gained by achieving this degree.
 This degree may be earned only by a student who has completed the JCCC cosmetology certificate program.
-A student must have 18 additional credits in order to receive a degree from Johnson County Community College.
-Students who graduated with the certificate prior to conversion to credit hours will receive 45 hours of documented advanced standing credit, which will be placed on the student's record when the application for graduation is filed.
+A student must complete 18 additional required credits within five years after completing the aforementioned certificate in order to receive a degree from Johnson County Community College.
 Students must also meet JCCC admissions, residency and graduation requirements.